Assessment of Ecological Effects of Fishing

 The AEEF will address the ecosystem effects of four target orange roughy fisheries.
 These are ORH3B East and South Chatham Rise (ORH3B ESCR), ORH3B Northwest Rise (ORH3B NWCR), ORH2A 2B, 3A combined (ORH MEC), and ORH7A (including Westpac Bank which lies outside the EEZ).
 It will provide a focused assessment of the effect of the four target orange roughy fisheries across five primary ecological components that embrace all parts of the marine ecosystem within which the fisheries operate.
 These components partition the overall ecosystem into the different ecosystem areas that are potentially impacted by each of these fisheries.

 These ecological components are:

-- Non-target retained species - the direct effects on species or stocks that are incidentally caught along with the target species and are retained either because they have value or there is legal requirement
+- Non-target retained species - the direct effects on species or stocks that are incidentally caught along with the target species and are retained either because they have value or there is a legal requirement

 - By-catch - the direct effect on species or stocks that are incidentally caught along with the target species but are discarded, usually because they have no value

 - Endangered, threatened and protected species (ETP species) – the direct effect on ETP species that are incidentally caught - in practice, these will be legally protected species under domestic law or protected under international treaty

 - Habitats -direct effects on habitat structure and function that may be directly impacted by the fishery

 - Ecosystem - indirect effects on ecosystem structure and function.